Alasow2001/NodeJS/README.md

-  # README GENERATOR
+  # README Generator

   ![badge](https://img.shields.io/github/license-MIT-blue.svg/)

   ## Description

-  This will generate a README.md file for you projects once after answering these questions in the terminal
+  This will generate a README.md file once the user has answered the questions using the terminal

   ## Table of Contents